What Does Lung Cancer Breath Smell Like? Types of Bad Breath Smells

 6. Infections and Medical Conditions:

-Conditions such as respiratory infections, sinusitis, diabetes, and gastrointestinal disorders can contribute to bad breath.
+Respiratory infections, sinusitis, diabetes, and gastrointestinal disorders can all cause persistent bad breath.

 7. Medications: